Small Business Innovation Research (SBIR) Program

-Congress established the Small Business Innovation Research (SBIR) Program to stimulate technological innovation, utilize small business to meet federal research and development needs, encourage participation by minority and disadvantaged businesses in technological innovation, and increase private sector commercialization of innovations derived from federal research and development (R&D) objectives.
+Congress has established the Small Business Innovation Research (SBIR) Program to stimulate technological innovation, utilize small business to meet federal research and development needs, encourage participation by minority and disadvantaged businesses in technological innovation, and increase private sector commercialization of innovations derived from federal research and development (R&D) objectives.

 In November 1982, the Secretary of Transportation chose the Volpe Center to direct the Department's SBIR Program due to its extensive background in innovative programs such as technology transfer, cooperative R&D agreements, outreach projects involving a cross-section of the transportation community, and technical assistance to state and local governments, as well as private organizations.
 The SBIR Program Office, located at the Volpe Center, directs all activities required under the SBIR law and executes the policy established by the Small Business Administration.

 The Small Business Innovation Development Act of 1982 (P.L.
 97-219), reauthorizing legislation (P.L.
 99-443) and P.L.
 102-564 (Small Business Research and Development Act), encourages the effective use of small business in meeting federal research and development objectives.
-On December 15, 2000, Congress reauthorized the program by P.L.
-106-554.
 To comply with the statutory obligations of the Act, DOT has established a SBIR Program which conforms to guidelines and regulations provided by the Small Business Administration.
 Twice annually, small businesses are solicited to submit innovative research proposals that address high priority requirements of the Department and have potential for commercialization.

 The Three-Phase Process of the DOT SBIR Program

 Phase I: The conduct of feasibility-related experimental or theoretical research or Research and Development (R&D) efforts on specified research topics.
 The dollar value of selected offers will not exceed $200,000 and is based on the topic's funding level stated in the Solicitation.
 The period of performance may be up to six months.
 The primary basis for award will be the scientific and technical merit of the proposal and its relevance to DOT requirements.
 (Only Phase I awardees are eligible to participate in Phase II)